This project is funded as an individual postdoctoral grant by The Danish Council for Independent Research | Technology and Production Sciences

 - Invited talk: Optofluidic dye lasers in a foil at Northern Optics 2012

 The aim of this project is using intra-cavity detection with polymer photonic crystal dye lasers for label-free monitoring of secreted proteins from cells in time and space.
 This will allow protein monitoring that is not possible with state-of-the-art fluorescent label based detection.
 The novel tool developed in this project will lead to deeper understanding of the construction of tissue and the pathways that exist in it.
 In order to realize this, a photonic crystal dye laser surface will be optimized for specific and label-free detection of proteins.
 Due to specific protein binding to a receptor, e.g. an antibody on the laser’s surface, it reacts with a specific local wavelength shift – the detection signal.
 A computer controlled optical setup will be installed for read-out.
-In particular, the secretion of interleukin 18 from human skin cells (keratinocytes) will be investigated to gain a deeper understanding of their role in contact allergy.

 The project is a collaboration between

 Christoph has received the elite research award for talented young researchers "Sapere Aude – Ung Eliteforsk" from the Danish Council for Independent Research (DFF) for an extension of this main project called "Sustainable biological lasers".
-In this extension, Christoph will develop photonic crystal lasers which are made of biological material only.